0xMatthew-Spina/0xmatthew-spina/_posts/2020-06-02-Hack-The-Box-Nest.md

 ```
 you can move the project files from /Secure$/IT/Carl//VB Projects/WIP/RU/RUScanner/  to [dotnetfiddle.net](https://dotnetfiddle.net/) this lets us use the code to decrypt the encrypted password in **RU_Config.xml**

+still seting up the blog and writing the post sorry